 Unfortunately when this check is conducted some borrowers fall short and therefore denied credit due to that.
 Some borrowers don’t even have any credit history at all, because of two things.

-Either they have not taken a loan before or the institutions they have taken credit from have not reported to the credit bureau.
-Both scenarios still against borrowers who seek credit from traditional banks.
+Either they have not taken a loan before or the institutions they have used credit products that have not been reported to the credit bureau.
+Both scenarios still work against borrowers who seek credit from traditional banks.
 The good news for borrowers who have a bad credit history or no credit history at all is that private lenders do not conduct credit checks on its borrowers.

 Drawbacks associated with private lenders